mendix/docs/content/howto/mobile/deploying-native-app.md

 ### 3.1 GitHub Token {#github-token}

 1. Go to [GitHub](https://github.com/) and sign in.
-2. Go to [Settings](https://github.com/settings/profile) by clicking on your profile picture in the top right.
+2. Go to [Settings](https://github.com/settings/profile) by clicking your profile picture in the top-right corner of the page.
 3. Click [Developer settings](https://github.com/settings/apps) at the bottom of the left menu.
 4. Navigate to [Personal access tokens](https://github.com/settings/tokens) and then click **Generate new token** to create a new personal access token.
 5. In the **Note** field, write *Native Builder.*
 6. Under **Select scopes**, select **repo**.
-7. Click the **Generate token** button.
+7. Click **Generate token**.
 8. Store your token in a secure place.
 You will not be able to see it again.
 If you lose it, you will have to create a new token and delete your old one.

 ### 3.2 App Center Token {#appcenter-token}

 1. Go to [App Center](https://appcenter.ms/apps) and sign in.
 2. Click your profile icon in the top right corner, then click **Settings**, and then **Account Settings**.
-3. In the **API Tokens** tab, click the **New API token** button.
+3. In the **API Tokens** tab, click **New API token**.
 4. Add a description of your token, select **Full Access**, then click **Add new API token**, and then **New API Token**.
-Store this token in a secure place as well.
+5. Store this token in a secure place as well.
 You will not be able to see it again.
 If you lose it, you will have to create a new token and delete your old one.

 ## 4 Preparing Your Project